jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 ###GoogleMaps
 ---
 A self-contained GoogleMaps widget.
-It provides all functionality for finding somewhere on Earth.
+It provides useful functionality for finding somewhere on Earth.

 ![GoogleMaps](img/gMap_2.png)

-* `.addGoogleMap(name)`
+* `.addGoogleMap(title)`
     Creates a GoogleMap widget.
     Displays a map image, and provides functionality to search, zoom, and change terrain.

+* `.searchGoogleMap(title, location)`
+    Update the named GoogleMap widget to show the specified locaiton.

+* `.zoomGoogleMap(title, mod)`
+    Change the zoom level of the named GoogleMap.
+    Providing a **+** or **-** will cause the map to zoom in or out one level.
+    Otherwise, a digit between 0 and 22 should be provided, to set the zoom level.

+* `.setGoogleMapTerrain(title, terrain)`
+    Set the GoogleMaps terrain to one of: `("Roadmap", "Satellite", "Hybrid", "Terrain")`

 ###PieChart
 ---